terrancehah/whole-ios/docs/app-flow.md

 - All code is clearly commented for future maintainability.

 ---
+### Analytics Tracking (Deferred for MVP)
+- `AnalyticsService.swift` is a placeholder for now; analytics integration will be implemented after MVP launch.
+- No analytics events are tracked in the current MVP build.

 ### Premium Feature Gating & Paywall Logic (2025-04-17)
 - All premium gating logic is now fully implemented and clearly documented in the codebase.
 - Only users with an active trial or paid subscription (see `UserProfile.subscriptionStatus` and `trialEndDate`) can access premium features: